-Death phase is the final phase where the customer satisfied with the software and the software is ready to be released and used by the user.
+Death phase is the final phase where the customer satisfied with the software is ready to be released and used by the user.
 As the result, a document paper about five to ten pages is created.
 This paper describes the future use of the software [8].